MilkTool/libten/docs/LanguageGuide.md

 what's passed to the strategy itself to tell it which module to load.

 An additional `loader()` function allows for the installation of a custom module loading strategy.
-This includes a type, translator, and loader.
+This includes a type, loader, and translator.

     def type:  ...
+    def loadr: ...
     def trans: ...
-    def loadr: ...
     loader( type, trans, loadr )

 The type must be a symbol that matches the `type` portion of the module ID, indicating that this strategy should be used to load modules of that type.

-The loader is another closure which takes the
+The loader is a closure which takes a normalized module path as input, and returns the loader module.
+This can be any Ten value.
+Normally modules are represented as records with methods as fields, but textual modules might be loaded as strings instead.

 The translator is a closure which takes the module path as parameter, and should return a normalized version of the path, or `udf` for a failed import.